 SNOW AND ICE ROUTES

-PBOT does NOT treat or plow local side streets outside our priority snow and ice routes.
+PBOT does NOT treat or plow local side streets outside our snow and ice routes.
 PBOT does NOT treat or plow any street with a grade steeper than 14% because of the danger to our crews and equipment.
 PBOT maintains over 4,850 lane miles in the city.
-Without nonstop focus on our priority routes -- about 1,750 lane miles -- we could risk impairing emergency response, public transit operations, and general mobility throughout the city.
+Without nonstop focus on our snow and ice routes -- about 1,750 lane miles -- we could risk impairing emergency response, public transit operations, and general mobility throughout the city.
 See our Get Home Safe: Winter Travel Tips for more information on how to plan ahead to get around in winter weather. [back to top]

-While PBOT covers its priority snow and ice routes, the Oregon Department of Transportation (ODOT) handles interstate highways as well as U.S. and state routes in Portland such as:
+While PBOT covers its snow and ice routes, the Oregon Department of Transportation (ODOT) handles interstate highways as well as U.S. and state routes in Portland such as:

 - SW Macadam Avenue (OR-43)